vessels-tech/papers/mywell/2018-02-06-trip-summary.md

 We also conducted field trials where BJs uploaded well readings in real time, and we were able to see them on other devices.

-![Using MyWell to record a new reading.]({{site.baseurl}}/mywell/well_reading.jpg)
+![Using MyWell to record a new reading.]({{site.baseurl}}/mywell/well_reading.jpg) Using MyWell to record a new well reading

 We surveyed the BJs in attendance, along with researchers involved in the MARVI project learn their feedback on things that worked, didn't work, and areas where they think MyWell could expand and grow.